jlee1022/482-Group-Project/README.md

 <p align = "center">
   <img src = "calculations1.png" "width="500" height="150" style="margin:10px 10px">
 </p>
+The “L” term will be determined by an analysis of both the kinetic energies and potential energies from both the wheel and link.
+The difference of the summed kinetic energies and potential energies from both bodies will give us the Lagrangian as shown in Eq.
+2, 3, and 4.
 <p align = "center">
   <img src = "calculations2.png" "width="500" height="150" style="margin:10px 10px">
 </p>